generalfos/FINAL_YEAR_PROJECT/README.md

 A couple of external plugins were used to make API Development easier:

 - `Json.Net` - For JSON Parsing
-- `HTMLAgilityPack` - For Making REST API Calls
+- `HTMLAgilityPack` - For HTML Parsing and Traversal

 > These aren't necessary to build the project